orsonteodoro/oiledmachine-overlay/SECURITY.md

 credentials.

 The other way is to blacklist it globally, but it is not easy to whitelist.
-You will need to comment out the rule to access the secret/credential.
+You will need to comment out the rule to access the secret/credential, but the tradeoff is it will expose the secret/credential too all the apps for a limited time.

+Everytime you edit the AppArmor profile, you need to reload the profile into kernel memory.

 ## Threat model